 The effects of superheroes on children are significant.
-Superheroes are powerful, costume-clad fictional characters who protect the world from evil.
+Superheroes are powerful, costume-cladiXAdorned in attire corresponding to a time, place, or social status fictional characters who protect the world from evil.
 Children are often captivated by these fictional characters because of their supernatural abilities.
-They may develop a strong bond with their favorite superheroes and relate to their actions and habits.
-Hence, young children are frequently seen imitating and being affected by their favorite superheroes.
+They may develop adoration for their favorite superheroes and relate to their actions and habits.
+Hence, young children are frequently seen imitatingiXTo behave in a similar way to someone or something or to copy the speech or behavior of someone and being affected by their favorite superheroes.

 It is important to take an active interest in learning about your child’s favorite superheroes since they play an important part in their development (1).
 This post will assist you in comprehending the role of these superheroes in molding the lives of children.